Fachbereichsplanung

 Why is departmental planning needed

 Integrated financial planning is used by CFOs and financial managers to manage a company with foresight using financial key figures, to identify trends and to initiate measures to correct targets.
 Departmental planning is an important component of integrated financial planning.
 It details and refines the planning of individual departments.
 The planning results of individual departments are included in integrated financial planning as aggregated key figures.
 An important aspect of both integrated financial planning and departmental planning is the interdependence of the plans and thus the consistency of the financial ratios.
-Examples of departmental planning are given below.
-It should be mentioned here that the descriptions are intended to give you an initial insight, but do not claim to be complete.
-If you have any further questions, please do not hesitate to contact us.
-We will advise you with passion.

 Fachbereiche-der-integrierten-Finanzplanung